Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

-Our first main result concerns the identifiability, up to a natural gauge, of the magnetic and electric potentials from the spectrum of the magnetic Schr\"odinger operator on a closed Anosov manifold provided the length spectrum is simple.
+One of our results, stated in \textbf{Theorem \ref{Th 1.1}}, concerns the identifiability, up to a natural gauge, of the magnetic and electric potentials from the spectrum of their magnetic Schr\"odinger operator on a closed Anosov manifold, provided the length spectrum is simple.
 The latter assumption is known to be necessary, as there are counterexamples of isospectral electric potentials when the length spectrum is not simple (cf. \cite{Kuw}, \cite{Br}).
 In particular, our result extends a special instance of that obtained by Ceki{\'c} and Lefeuvre on the magnetic Laplacian in the aforementioned \cite{CekLef}.